 CHRIS Frequently Asked Questions

 Contact your local CHRIS data facilitator to gain access to the CHRIS program.
-To request a new user account the data facilitator needs to complete the New User Data Form.
+The data facilitator needs to complete the New User Data Form (available from the CHRIS website) to request a new user account.
 All new users need to attend a New User Training session.
-If immediate access is necessary, the new user can review the User Manual and take the CHRIS Interactive Training.
+If immediate access is necessary, the new user should review the User Manual, view the CHRIS Quick Start Tutorial and take the CHRIS Quick Start Tutorial Quiz.
+Users earning a score of 80% or higher on the quiz will be granted temporary access to CHRIS.
+If the user earns a score lower than 80%, contact the Help Desk for further assistance.
+Users must attend a User Training session to be granted permanent access to CHRIS.

-An account name and password are required to access CHRIS.
-The data facilitator provides users with a unique account name.
-The most common account name is derived from the user’s first initial and last name.
+A username and password are required to access CHRIS.
+The user’s work email address doubles as their CHRIS username.
 Each user should choose his/her own password.
-Passwords should be five to eight characters long and include numbers and/or special characters (names of family members or pets are not good passwords).
+Passwords should be more than eight characters long and include numbers and/or special characters (names of family members or pets are not good passwords).
 Passwords should not be shared with anyone.

-CHRIS is available 7 days a week, 24 hours a day with the exception of a short 1-2 hour interruption on most Friday afternoons to perform routine maintenance.
+CHRIS is available 7 days a week, 24 hours a day.

 This is a security feature designed to protect children’s confidentiality.
 You will be logged out of your CHRIS session after 20 minutes of idle time.
-After 2 hours of idle time, you will be disconnected from Citrix and CHRIS Gold.
-To log back in, enter your username and your site’s Citrix password (see "Why do I need two logins to access CHRIS?" above).
+You can log back in by navigating to the login screen, https://portal.chris.miami.edu.

-Check your Internet connection.
+1) Check your local Internet connection.
 Open a web browser and determine whether the Internet is working.
 For example, visit a popular website such as Google.
-If the problem appears to be your Internet connection, contact your IT department.
-If you are unable to determine the cause of the problem, contact your data facilitator or the CHRIS Help Desk.
+2) Check your Local Area Network (LAN) connection.
+If the problem appears to be your internet connection, contact your IT department.
+If you are unable to determine the cause of the problem, contact your data facilitator or the CHRIS Help Desk .

 Refer to the CHRIS Timeline Guidelines flow chart to determine whether or not it is appropriate to create a timeline for a child younger than 3 years.